 Thirty years ago, patients with IC found a sanctuary in the first organized support groups in the United States, Canada and England.
 But many still were told that I wasn’t real and were denied care.

-Twenty two years ago, the first website and online support group (The Interstitial Cystitis Network) was created for IC patients.
+Twenty five years ago, the first website and online support group (The Interstitial Cystitis Network) was created for IC patients.
 Many new therapies were under development, including Elmiron.
 Patients began to feel hope.

 Today, thanks to the new CDC Guidelines for Chronic Pain, many IC and pelvic pain patients have been denied pain treatment and/or have been forcibly discontinued from their use of opiate medication even when using it at low doses with no signs of addiction.

 There is much work to be done.
 Chronic pain patients need support, care and compassionate treatment.
-Let us continue the fight through the coming year by sending letters to our representatives and the CDC, requesting if not demanding that the guidelines be revised to provide compassionate care to those patients who use opiates effectively and responsibly.
+Let us continue the fight together!
+Speak out!
+Dare to be bold!
+Share your story!

 THANK YOU to everyone who participated in this years campaign. – Jill H. Osborne, IC Awareness Month Leader & IC Network Founder